Xelbor/NameZero/README.md

 At this point in time, the firmware has only been tested on CardPuter.
 In subsequent releases, separate firmware files for other devices will be introduced.

 # Communication
-Also, if have a desire to help and have devices from M5Stack or Lilygo(t-embed and other), then I ask you help me with testing firmware(xelbor45hail@gmail.com).
+Also, if have a desire to help and have other devices from M5Stack or Lilygo(t-embed and other), then I ask you help me with testing firmware(xelbor45hail@gmail.com).
 Thanks!

 # Screenshots